Justintime50/Techie-Tinkers/Learn Laravel/intro.md

 Hey there!
 Let's dive into http://laravel.com, a PHP Framework for Web Artisans.

+We've setup a blank installation of laravel for you here, feel free to dive in after learning a bit below and adding a new page.

+**Practice Learning Laravel:** Pull the repo, navigate to the director of this project, (Learn Laravel) and run `docker-compose up -d` and access Laravel at `localhost:8080` in your browser.

+## Folder Structure

-Let's call your root directory `client` (replace this name with whatever your project folder is titled.)
+Let's call your root directory `client` (our root folder for this project is titled `Learn Laravel`) (replace this name with whatever your project folder is titled.)

-Inside this folder is a `laravel` folder which is basically everything you'll need.
+Inside this folder is a `laravel` folder which houses everything the app should need.
 Anything not in the `laravel` folder is typically required for the server.
 We'll leave these alone for now.
+These items can be learned about in our `Learn Docker` section.

 Inside `laravel`, you'll notice a bunch of different folders.
 Let's discuss them here:

+- `/app` - Contains our `Controllers, Models, and Middleware`.
+We'll discuss these in depth later.
-- `bootstrap` folder - this is NOT the Bootstrap JS/CSS Framework that can be found at http://getbootstrap.com.
+- `/bootstrap` - this is NOT the Bootstrap JS/CSS Framework that can be found at http://getbootstrap.com.
+Instead, this is where laravel pulls in various files to run.
+- `/config` - We can declare app variables and other configuration items here.
+- `/database` - This folder houses our migrations and seeds.
+- `/public` - This is where public front-end files are housed such as js and css, pictures, files, etc.
+- `/resources` - Along with some files Laravel needs, we find the `views` folder here which is where our pages are located.
+- `/routes` - The `web` file is particularly important here as it tells Laravel where to route traffic.
+More on this below.
+- `/storage` - Here we can store files for recall later such as a profile picture. `Logs` are also stored here.
+- `/tests` - Unknown
+- `/vendor` - Laravel stores dependencies here.
+Other dependencies can be installed at anytime.
 - Most of the folders for simplicity sake you can ignore for now.
 The two you'll want to pay special attention to are `public` and `resources/views`
-- The `public` folder is where all the assets go. (css, pictures, js, etc.) Sass files that compile into CSS files are stored here.
-You'll open the `scss` folder in the `public` folder (make sure it's in public, laravel has it's own sass files in other folders.)
-The sass files here compile into css files in the css folder.
-- Then, in the `resources/views` folder, that's where you'll find all the actual pages.
-They are called `blade` files - these are basically php files with a few extra perks (don't worry about it for now) - as I'm sure you know, .php files allow you to run normal html and php in the same file, so we only ever use php files.

 ## MVC

 Laravel is an MVC (model, view, controller) framework.
 The model declares something, the controller says what to do with it, and the view is the output (pages).

+### Views
+Views are the actual pages.
+They are called `blade` files - these are basically php files with a few extra perks which we'll dive into more elsewhere. - `.php` files allow you to run normal html and php in the same file, so we only ever use php files.
-SO, we won't go over the M or the C part yet, but if you don't declare a page in the `web` file, the page won't be accessible.

-So a typical page declaration looks like this:
+If you don't declare a page in the `/routes/web` file, the page won't be accessible.
+A typical page declaration looks like this:

 ```
 Route::get('/for-sale', function () {